Electric Blue Acara: Complete Care Guide (With Expert Tips)

 Lighting

 Though these colorful fish look best under high lighting, they prefer low to medium light settings.
-Because hobbyists don’t usually keep light-demanding plant species with electric blue acaras, there is no recommended light setup; these fish will thrive under a fluorescent or LED light fixture.
+Because hobbyists don’t keep light-demanding plant species with electric blue acaras, there is no recommended light setup; these fish will thrive under a fluorescent or LED light fixture.

 Aquatic Plants and Decorations

 Again, some of the best species include Anubias, Java fern, and hornwort.
-Though some hobbyists may try to tie or glue these plants down, your fish will rearrange the tank to its liking eventually.
+Though hobbyists may try to tie or glue these plants down, your fish will rearrange the tank to its liking eventually.

 Great For African Cichlids